yihengli/finbox/README.md

 ## How to Install

-This project is very new and hasn't been pushed to `PyPI` yet.
-For any one who is willing to use, please directly install from github:
+This project has been pushed to `PyPI` yet.

 ```
-pip install -e git+https://github.com/yihengli/valpy#egg=valpy
+pip install finbox
 ```

 A more detailed doc is also under development.